scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 ### Image configurations

 You must set `scalardbCluster.image.repository` and `scalardbCluster.image.tag`.
-Please specify the container repository information that you pull the ScalarDB Cluster container image.
+Please specify the container repository information that you will pull the ScalarDB Cluster container image from.

 ```yaml
 scalardbCluster: